 2- GIA provides you with all information when shopping for diamonds:

 Add to the 4Cs, the report will include a lot more than that so you can know every detail of the diamond you’re getting.

 The detailed nature of the report opens you up to find the options that fall in line with your budget.
 Whether you’re purchasing an engagement ring, family heirloom, bracelet or necklace, the GIA certificate clearly sets out the diamond attributes in a way that makes it easy to compare and choose.

 A certified diamond means that it has been quality tested thoroughly in a gemological laboratory.

 When your diamond is GIA certified, you get first preference when selling to a jeweler, so they will not be able to play around that certificate, when you say GIA, it’s a GIA!

-It provides assurance and peace of mind:
+4- It provides assurance and peace of mind

-Whether you’re shopping online (on sites like JamesAllen) or visiting a physical store to purchase your gemstone.
-With a GIA certification backing your choice of diamond, after a careful look at the document you are sure that you are purchasing quality and not getting ripped off.
+Whether you’re shopping online (on sites like JamesAllen) or visiting a walk-in store to purchase your diamond, A GIA certification will be backing your choice of diamond, and after a careful look at the document you are sure that you are purchasing quality and not getting ripped off.

 With the advancement in technology that allows synthetic diamonds to be produced to a high standard.
 It may be hard to place a difference between a genuine and synthetic diamond.
 The GIA certification acts as your guide and protection against such unauthentic purchase.